orientechnologies/orientdb-docs/SQL-Create-Class.md

 - **class** is the class name to create.
 The first character must be alphabetic and others can be any alphanumeric characters plus underscore _ and dash -.
 - **super-class**, optional, is the super-class to extend
 - **clusterId** can be a list separated by comma (,)
 - **total-cluster-number** is the number of clusters to create.
 Default is 1.
+Since 2.1.
 - **ABSTRACT** set the class as abstract in the Object Oriented meaning, so no instances of this class can be created

 By default OrientDB creates 1 cluster per class with the same name of the class in lowercase.
 If you work with multiple cores, we suggest to use multiple clusters to improve concurrency on insert.
-To change the number of clusters you can set the property ```minimumclusters``` at [database level](SQL-Alter-Database.md) or you can use the `CLUSTERS <total-cluster-number>` syntax.
+To change the number of clusters you can set the property ```minimumclusters``` at [database level](SQL-Alter-Database.md) or you can use the `CLUSTERS <total-cluster-number>` syntax (since 2.1).

 ## Cluster selection strategy
 OrientDB, by default, inherits the cluster selection by the [database](SQL-Alter-Database.md).
 By default is round-robin, but you can always change it after creation with [alter class command](SQL-Alter-Class.md).
 The supported strategies are: